A law of large numbers concerning the distribution of critical points of random Fourier series: Variance estimates

 \section{Variance estimates}

 It has been known for some time that under certain conditions the number of zeros in a box of a Gaussian field $F$ has finite variance, \cite{AnLe23, BMM22, EL, GS23}.
-In this paper we need an upper estimate for this variance in terms of the covariance kernel of $F$.
-In this appendix we use the ideas in the above references to obtain such estimates and a bit more.
+In this warm-up subsection we use the ideas in the above references to obtain such estimates for the variance in terms of the covariance kernel.
+Here an in the sequel